 - Do you have a policy in place to regularly verify your backups to ensure they are complete and able to be restored?

 - What method are you going to use to complete your backups?
-Genie automated backup or manual backups?
+Genie's automated backups or a third-party/alternative process?
 Are you going to use both?

 A Genie automated backup is an automated backup process which is built into the Genie server application.
 Once configured, this process will take a copy of your Genie datafile (Genie.4DD) and save it as a Genie backup file GenieXXXX.4BK (XXXX will show the sequence number of the backup i.e. 0001, 0002.)
 This will save in a location that you choose during the setup process.